 PJI later backtracked and stated that trans women and girls in women’s and girl’s restrooms are inherently intimidating and harassing.

-The Salt & Light Council is affiliated with Calvary Chapel Movement, which are affiliated by their Calvary Chapel Association Council — the association of Calvary Chapels functions as a quasi-denomination.
+The Salt & Light Council is affiliated with Calvary Chapel Movement, which is affiliated by their Calvary Chapel Association Council — the association of Calvary Chapels functions as a quasi-denomination.
 Their non-partisan, socially conservative ministry is called the Salt and Light Council.
 Dran Reese headed the Salt and Light Council in San Diego in October of 2013 when San Diego’s Channel 10 News reported:

 [Keanan] Gottlieb said claims that the accommodating transgender students will lead to rampant abuse is fear mongering.
 “There are other school districts like Los Angeles Unified that have had similar policies that have been very successful,” said Gottlieb.
 In response, [Dran] Reese pointed out a recent case in which a Los Angeles-area high school student complained to her school that a transgender boy harassed her and peeked at girls over the stalls.
 The girl’s family hired an attorney, but has yet to file a lawsuit.

 One of the signers to the Personal Privacy Protection Act Request For Title And Summary For Proposed Initiative is Jack Hibbs, Pastor of the Chino Hills Calvary Chapel.